karthick0529/Chat_Application/README.md

     Tech Stack
     Deployment

-## Welcome to Echo-Chat
+## Welcome to Chit-Chat

-This guide will help you get started with using the Echo-Chat application.
+This guide will help you get started with using the Chit-Chat application.
 Follow these instructions to navigate through the platform efficiently.

 Disclaimer: You may encounter some issues since the application is in the development stage.
 Please refresh the page if needed, as it might resolve the problem.